spotfiresoftware/tibco-streaming-samples/docs/studio.md

-# Using in TIBCO StreamBase Studio&trade;
+# Using in Spotfire StreamBase Studio&trade;

 These samples are kept on-line in GitHub - this allows browsing of the samples on-line, support of contributions outside of TIBCO engineering and updates outside of the main product release lifecycle.

-The samples can also be imported into TIBCO StreamBase Studio&trade; :
+The samples can also be imported into Spotfire StreamBase Studio&trade; :

 ## Using the TIBCO samples menu